access-ci-org/access-oauth-mapfile/docs/README.md

 XDCDB generated mappings and local mappings will be combined into the MAP_FILE.

+If you change the default path of the mapfiles from /etc/grid-security/ to another directory, also update the "mapfile = " paths in the bin/gcs-mapfile-lookup.py script.

 ### Setup to generate using cron

 Execute as root: